cyharyanto/domsem/README.md

 ## Core Principles

 1.  **Fidelity to the Magisterium**: All doctrinal content is rooted in the Catechism, Sacred Scripture, and official Church documents.
-2.  **Formation in Step with Life**: The spiral curriculum revisits core truths at increasing levels of depth, respecting your child's developmental stages.
+2.  **Formation in Step with Life**: The spiral curriculum revisits core truths at increasing levels of depth, respecting your child's developmental stages from sensory (0-2) to imaginative (2-4) to rational (5+) understanding.
 3.  **A "Both/And" Vision**: This curriculum intentionally embraces the Catholic genius for holding truths in tension: faith *and* reason, Scripture *and* Tradition, liturgy *and* justice, contemplation *and* action.
+4.  **Domestic Integration**: Rather than compartmentalizing religious education, this approach creates a "sacramental ecology" where the holy is naturally encountered in everyday family rhythms—meal blessings, bedtime rituals, and morning offerings.
+5.  **Cultural Engagement**: The curriculum addresses contemporary challenges (digital media, secular environments, interfaith contexts) while maintaining doctrinal integrity, helping children navigate the world with confidence and charity.
-4.  **A Living Path**: This is not a static textbook but a living project, designed to be continuously developed and corrected.
+6.  **A Living Path**: This is not a static textbook but a living project, designed to be continuously developed and corrected.
-5.  **A Gift Freely Given**: Offered under a Creative Commons license, this work is free for all families to use and adapt for non-commercial purposes.
+7.  **A Gift Freely Given**: Offered under a Creative Commons license, this work is free for all families to use and adapt for non-commercial purposes.

 ## ⚠️ Current Status: Unreviewed Draft (Version 0.1)